-Students who do not provide this information will be given a grade of 0 (zero) for the missed course deliverable.
+Students who do not submit their requests and documentation within 2 days may receive a grade of 0 (zero) on the missed course deliverable.

 Students with excused missed tests or assignments with generally have the related grades reweighted to the final exam.